anttttti/Wordbatch/README.rst

 The directory /scripts/ contains four scripts for demonstrating the basic extractors, and a Scikit-learn ensemble model to combine predictions.
 To run the scripts you should first install the dependencies: Keras, NLTK, TextBlob and Pandas.
 The scripts also use the TripAdvisor dataset (http://times.cs.uiuc.edu/~wang296/Data/) for training models, and the precomputed word embeddings glove.twitter.27B.100d and glove.6B.50d (http://nlp.stanford.edu/projects/glove/).
 The test data from Crowdflower Open data & Kaggle is provided in the /data directory.

-- wordhash_regressor.py shows wordbatch.WordHash, and feature extraction concurrent with file reading
+- wordhash_regressor.py shows wordbatch.extractors.WordHash, and feature extraction concurrent with file reading
-- wordhash_regressor.py shows wordbatch.WordBag, and online feature extraction and parallel FTRL training
+- wordbag_regressor.py shows wordbatch.extractors.WordBag, and online feature extraction and parallel FTRL training
-- wordseq_regressor.py shows wordbatch.WordSeq, and training a 1D-convnet regression model
+- wordseq_regressor.py shows wordbatch.extractors.WordSeq, and training a 1D-convnet regression model
-- wordvec_regressor.py shows wordbatch.WordVec, and combining word vector embeddings for FTRL training
+- wordvec_regressor.py shows wordbatch.extractors.WordVec, and combining word vector embeddings for FTRL training
 - classify_airline_sentiment.py show how to combine predictions from the four scripts using a Random Forest Regressor on the airline sentiment data

 Spark integration